 Although the oldest cloud computing services are only about ten years old, they are becoming more integral to the way people live and work.
 Cloud services allow data access from any location that has an internet connection.

 The cloud allows individuals and companies to be more productive, and it has been embraced by tiny startups, large global corporations, government agencies, non-profit agencies and individual citizens.
 The main appeal surrounding cloud computing is that even a small start-up can gain access to powerful computing services for a relatively small ongoing fee, with no need to set up and maintain expensive servers.
 This article will discuss what cloud service is and some examples of those services.

 Many individuals are transitioning to cloud services without even realizing the shift.
 For example, iPhones will periodically back up a user's data and files to the cloud and Amazon stores all of a user's Kindle book purchases to the cloud as well as any music, movies and other digital products purchased.
 People who subscribe to Netflix or other streaming services are using the cloud.

 Businesses as well, are turning to the cloud because it saves time, money, and increases productivity.
 For a monthly service fee, a business can have access to a scalable, high powered computing service from wherever they are working.
 The major cloud computing services run on secure data centers and these data centers are kept upgraded to the latest generation of computer hardware.

-There are three types of cloud services:
+The three main types of cloud services are:

 Examples of Cloud Services